nix-community/google-summer-of-code/2018/projects.md

 ## Nix
 Nix is a DSL to describe builds and a package manager.

+### Efficient binary deployments for e.g. IoT devices
+Mentor: @moretea
+Compute efficient diff between two (resurcive) derivations using a bsd-diff like algorithm, and expand in-memory with low resoruces.
+Can be used to imporove update efficiiency for IoT like devices.

 ### langserver.org implementation for nix
 mentor: @moretea